GoogleCloudPlatform/pgadapter/README.md

 ## Note

-Currently PGAdapter is in public preview, but there are dependencies that are not publicly available yet.
+Currently PGAdapter is in public preview, but there are required dependencies that are not publicly available yet.
-Contact Cloud Spanner support about getting whitelisted to have access to the Postgres specific dependencies.
+Please fill out this form (https://goo.gle/PostgreSQL-interface) to start the process for getting whitelisted to have access to the Postgres specific dependencies.